Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Experimental Setup

 Two sets of experiments were conducted: the first to assess the effect of dye concentration on the accuracy of surface measurements and the second to assess its effect on PIV measurements.

-To validate the FPP measurements, we implemented an independent method for measuring surface elevation by projecting a single beam from a 488\,nm continuous-wave laser onto the surface.
+To validate the FPP measurements, an independent measurement of surface elevation was obtained by projecting a single beam from a 488\,nm continuous-wave laser onto the surface.
 A camera fitted with a 200\,mm lens (the LIF camera in Fig.~\ref{fig:experimentalSetup}) recorded the laser spot.
-The high magnification allowed us to extract the surface profile across the spot width (approx. 1.5\,mm), from which the local surface elevation and slope were recovered by image analysis.
+The high magnification allowed us to extract the surface profile across the spot width (approximately 1.5\,mm), from which the local surface elevation and slope were recovered by image analysis.
 This method is robust to variations in dye concentration and is detailed in Sec.~\ref{sec:pointLIF}.
 For each concentration, the wavemaker was operated at 1\,Hz and surface waves were measured simultaneously by both systems at 40\,Hz for 20 seconds.
 Each measurement was performed twice to ensure repeatability.
 The exposure times were set to 5\,ms for the FPP camera and 2\,ms for the LIF camera.

-The simplest configuration for simultaneous measurements aligns the PIV and profilometry cameras symmetrically with respect to the water surface, with both optical axes normal to the surface.
-However, the bandpass filter placed on the PIV camera reflects the emissions of the fluorescein back towards the profilometry camera if set up in this way (see Sec.~\ref{sec:opticalFilters} for details).
-This reflection appears as a circular artefact in the profilometry images and, since the light is refracted by the undulating water surface before reaching the camera, is not trivial to filter out by post-processing.
+The simplest configuration for simultaneous measurements aligns the PIV and profilometry cameras symmetrically with respect to the water surface, with both optical axes normal to it, but in this arrangement the bandpass filter placed on the PIV camera reflects fluorescein emissions back towards the profilometry camera (see Sec.~\ref{sec:opticalFilters} for details).
+This reflection appears as a circular artefact in the profilometry images and, because the light is refracted by the undulating water surface before reaching the camera, is difficult to remove through post-processing.